ihmc-scale/act-up-model/README.md

     cat input-sample.json | nc koalemos.lan.cmu.edu 21952 > /tmp/output.json

-This should right a single line, about 8 MB, a single JSON object, to /tmp/output.json
+This should write a single line, about 8 MB, a single JSON object, to /tmp/output.json

 **WARNING**.
 This is not currently constructed to support multiple, concurrent queries simultaneously.
 The plumbing could easily be so configured, but the actual model code is not re-entrant, and would have to be modified to support such use.